Anki ↔ Excel Converter

 2. Select "Notes in Plain Text" as the export format.

-3. Select the deck you want to export.
+3. Select the deck you want to export instead of All Decks, unless you intentionally want to edit multiple decks.

-Next, select the "Anki to Excel" option above and then drag and drop your exported .txt file onto the drop zone (or click to select it).
+Next, drag and drop your exported .txt file onto the drop zone (or click to select it).
 As soon as you drop the file, it will be converted automatically and your browser will prompt you to save the new yourfile-excel_ready.csv file.
 This CSV will open directly in Excel with proper encoding.

 Editing in Excel